rijuadra/interviewquestions/README.md

 2) How to make any microservice fault tolerance?
 3) How to create an alert if in case any node is down?
 4) How do you deploy your application?
+5) What's the benefit of using spring boot application?

 _______________________________________________________________________________________________________________________________